Improving Sampling for Masked Diffusion Models via Information Gain: Formal Definitions of Baseline Samplers

 \paragraph{LookUM~\cite{lee2025lookahead}} This framework improves decoding in masked diffusion language models by selecting optimal token unmasking orders during inference.
 Unlike myopic heuristics that consider only immediate next steps, LookUM generates multiple candidate unmasking trajectories (paths) and selects the most promising one based on global sequence-level certainty.
 This can be formalized as the following scoring function:

-where $M_{t-1}$ denotes the set of masked positions at the previous timestep, and $\phi(\cdot)$ is a base metric that can be instantiated as negative entropy, confidence, or margin.
-Following the empirical findings in the paper~\cite{lee2025lookahead}, we adopt negative entropy as our specific implementation of $\phi(\cdot)$ due to its demonstrated effectiveness in capturing sequence-level uncertainty.
+where $z^{(\ell)}_{t-1}$ denotes the state obtained after tentatively unmasking position $\ell$, $\mathcal{M}^{(\ell)}_{t-1}$ denotes its remaining masked positions, and $\phi(\cdot)$ is a base metric that can be instantiated as negative entropy, confidence, or margin.
+Following the empirical findings in the paper, we adopt negative entropy as our specific implementation of $\phi(\cdot)$ due to its demonstrated effectiveness in capturing sequence-level uncertainty.
 We omit the design of SMC and NIS in LookUM~\cite{lee2025lookahead} to enable a clear comparison, as they require task-specific parameter tuning.